Explicit 27: Eye of the Tiger - Survivor

 12:45

-React to it together.
+react to it together.

 12:47

-This is the reaction channel now.
+It's the reaction channel now.

 12:49

-It's the perfect trailer because you get the whole film in the trailer.
+you get the whole film in the trailer.

 12:53

-But you know, that go background was, I don't know, just piss me right off.
+I don't know, just pissed me right off.

 12:57

-It's purely just to make the set look less shit.
+It's purely just to make

 13:02